 Non-anthropologists or anthropologists living outside of the US or Canada who wish to participate WITHOUT joining AAA may request a Non-Member Guest Presenter Registration Rate.
 This rate does not include AAA membership or member benefits, and is often higher than the price of joining the association and paying the member rate.
 Requests are reviewed by AAA staff and approved or declined within two business days.
 All Guest Presenter Registration Rate requests must be submitted by 5:00 pm Eastern on Friday, May 1, 2020.

 Learn how to request a the Non-Member Guest Presenter Registration Rate.

-All Annual Meeting program participants must register by 3:00 pm Eastern on April 8, 2020 Any participants who have not registered by April 10 will be dropped from the session proposal.
+While not required at the time of your proposal submission, all Annual Meeting program participants must be paid Annual Meeting registrants after acceptance into the program.
+Any participants who have not registered following late-summer registration reminders will be dropped from the session proposal.
 The registration requirement is for all AAA Annual Meeting session types (scholarly sessions, special events, installations, gallery sessions, workshops, mentoring events, section events, interest group events, and committee events).

 The AAA follows a policy of peer review and merit consideration for acceptance and inclusion on the program.
 The programming decisions are made by a committee composed of section program reviewers, executive program committee members, the executive program chair and officers of the AAA.